servalproject/batphone/INSTALL.md

  * the environment set up as per Step 4 above;
  * at least 170 MiB of free disk space.

-Run the [build.sh](./build.sh) script, which will take many minutes and produce a lot of output as it works:
+Run the [build.sh](./build.sh) script (was named `BUILD.txt` in versions prior to 0.90), which will take many minutes and produce a lot of output as it works:

     $ cd ~/src/batphone
     $ ./build.sh